Attempted assassination of Donald Trump in Florida: Pre-trial

 changed shirts as he was driving, attempting to disguise himself and evade detection.

 On July 24, Routh filed a motion to fire his public defenders and represent himself at trial.
 Cannon granted the motion, stating that while it was unwise, he had a constitutional right to do so.
 Cannon also denied his public defender's motion to withdraw, ordering them to remain as standby counsel.
 The decision followed repeated breakdowns in communication between Routh and his public defenders, who claimed their relationship had become "irreconcilably broken."
 When asked if he understood federal criminal court procedure, Routh said; "I have a book."
 Prosecutors expressed concern that Routh may attempt to introduce inflammatory or irrelevant material in court.
-On the same day, Routh submitted three filings to the court, all of which were filled with sentiments and riddles with typos.
+On the same day, Routh submitted three filings to the court, all of which were filled with sentiments and riddled with typos.
 In one specific filing, Routh challenged Trump to a golf match, stating; "He wins, he can execute me.
 I win, I get his job."
 In the same filing, Routh called Trump's vice president JD Vance a "hillbilly."

 On September 2, the trial's final pre-trial hearing was held.
 The hearing was met with much drama as Routh clashed with the prosecution over his trial attire, which included banned slogan shirts.
 Judge Cannon had to specifically instruct Routh to dress appropriately for the court.
 Routh also filed a motion to add ten new witnesses to testify at the trial, including academics and a former girlfriend of his.
 Judge Cannon denied the motion, calling it "absurd."
 Routh's attempts to introduce personal letters as evidence were also dismissed.

 Trial

 Routh's trial began on September 8, 2025, and his jury was selected the following day.
+During the jury selection, Judge Cannon spent several minutes related to a question submitted to potential jurors by Routh, which he ultimately ended up not asking.
+The approximated question was; "If you were driving down the street and saw a turtle trying to cross the road, would you stop to help it or continue driving?"
+Routh explained that he placed an "X" next to the question when he submitted it, because he "did not think it was very good."
+Approximately 50 witnesses were listed to potentially testify at the trial.

 On September 11, Routh delivered an opening argument that began with a series of tangential historical references unrelated to his case, including Adolf Hitler, Vladimir Putin, and the "birth of humanity."
 At one point, Routh got emotional while speaking.
 This lasted five minutes before Judge Cannon stopped him and ordered the jury out of the room.
 She told Routh that in an opening statement, he is only allowed to talk about valid evidence in an objective and non-argumentative way.
 When the jury returned, Routh began by insulting them, claiming that the case meant "absolutely nothing."
 Judge Cannon immediately dismissed the jury again and explained that Routh had violated the rules laid out in court and that opening statements were over.